 Yes, you can live and work remotely in the United States.
+In fact, there are many vacancies for comfortable work from home opportunities in today's job market.
 Is there a specific visa category that permits this, not really.
 Herein lies the ultimate gray zone that many digital nomads or remote workers with hearts set on the United States find themselves.
 So what is the solution?

 What is the best visa for digital nomads and remote workers in the United States?

 The B-1 visa is the best visa category for remote workers and digital nomads who wish to live and “work” in the United States (emphasis on “work”).
 And let me preface this by saying, not all immigration lawyers will agree, nor will they feel comfortable giving formal legal advice along these lines.
 There is a good reason for that, which we can address later.

 For now, let me explain why the B-1 Business visa could be a solid (temporary) immigration solution.